AdobeDocs/experience-manager-65.en/help/forms/using/rule-editor.md

 ![multivaluefcdisplaysoptions](assets/multivaluefcdisplaysoptions.png)

 While writing a When rule, you can trigger the Clear Value Of action.
 Clear Value Of action clears the value of the specified object.
-Having Clear Value of as an option in the When statement allows you to create complex conditions with multiple fields.
+Having Clear Value of as an option in the When statement lets you create complex conditions with multiple fields.

 ![clearvalueof](assets/clearvalueof.png)